 Some users have reported experiencing cramps, bloating, diarrhea, and gas after taking SunFiber.
 These effects are usually mild.
 In rare cases, an allergic reaction to guar gum may occur.

-According to Clinical Allergy, these allergic reactions are typically mild and occur after prolonged exposure to guar gum.
+According to Occupational Medicine, these allergic reactions are typically mild and occur after prolonged exposure to guar gum.